 - Our Curriculum

-From September 2014 our curriculum for Years 1-6 is in line with the National Curriculum as required of an ODST school.
+Our curriculum for Years 1-6 is in line with the National Curriculum as required of an ODST school.
 You can look at the National Curriculum in more detail here.
 Our Foundation Class follow the curriculum for the Early Years Foundation Stage.
 More information on that can be found here.

 - Special Educational Needs